JohnAPedagogy/ProgressiveStudentHackathon/2021/specs/studmgr/admin/ResourceRoleEntityFeature/readme.md

 There will be a side bar with an admin dropdown (expandable) showing all the entities
 #### Acceptance Criteria (Rules)
-1. It is possible to get a list of collections (entities) from the database directly
-1. This will be a server-side functions that you can get from the repository implementation
 1. If you select ResourceRole from the side bar, the list of all ResourceRole entities should be displayed in the screen
 1. Should be able to sort
 1. Should be able to filter